ietf-wg-cellar/matroska-specification/menu.md

 As it will just be composed of a Control Track, it will be seen as a "codec" and could be replaced later by something else if needed.

-A menu is like what you see on DVDs, when you have some screens to select the audio format, subtitles or scene selection.
+A menu is like what you see on DVDs [@?DVD-Video], when you have some screens to select the audio format, subtitles or scene selection.

 ## Requirements